phosp4/tank-game/README.md

 # tank-falling-game
-Simple game created with tkinter in Python.
+Simple game created with tkinter in Python with tkinter library.